Zhang Xichen: Commercial Press and The Ladies' Journal

 Taking over the journal in January 1921, Zhang chose the scholar and contributor Zhou Jianren as his assistant editor.
 Soon after becoming the editor, Zhang lowered the cost of the magazine from three to two jiao.
 Alongside a shift towards a more explicitly feminist perspective, this significantly increased readership, and circulation soon tripled to 10,000 per issue.
 He also moved the coverage away from domestic matters, in favor of translations of foreign works on social, political, and theoretical topics.

-In August 1922, Zhang, Zhou, Shen, and 14 other contributors to The Ladies' Journal founded the "Women's Questions Research Association" (婦女問題研究會 (Fùnǚ wèntí yánjiūhuì)), one of many such May Fourth era scholarly societies.
+In August 1922, Zhang, Zhou, Shen, and 14 other contributors to The Ladies' Journal founded the "Women's Questions Research Association", one of many such May Fourth era scholarly societies.
 Seeing women as enslaved by traditional Confucian gender roles and inspired by feminist movements in Europe, the society aimed to study and promote gender equality.
 Zhang ran into political tensions with the Commercial Press leadership, including the company's president Wang Yunwu, who was particularly angered by his decision for his Research Association to join an anti-imperialist alliance of academic societies after the May Thirtieth Incident.

 Gravitating towards a liberal and feminist perspective for the journal, Zhang recruited like-minded authors—mainly, although not exclusively men.
 Inspired by the writings of the Swedish feminist Ellen Key, he championed the principles of love marriage (as opposed to arranged marriage), free divorce, motherhood, and a new sexual morality.
 Zhang and other Chinese followers of Key proposed that romantic love should be the sole reason for marriage.
-Dubbing his ideas "love morality" (戀愛道德 (liàn'ài dàodé)), he saw premarital, extramarital, and polyamorous sex as permissible if they were mediated by feelings of romantic love.
+Dubbing his ideas "love morality", he saw premarital, extramarital, and polyamorous sex as permissible if they were mediated by feelings of romantic love.
 The journal became the primary feminist magazine in China during Zhang's editorship.